Click the links in the table of contents below to take you to that section of the page:

 Another possible cause is the surface construction.
 Short fibers or low binder levels in the corrugated material can reduce the surface strength.
 Again, to eliminate this cause requires a change in the materials.

-If torn fibers are an issue, our 'full adhesive transfer' tapes (PVT/EVT, PFT,EFT or RC series) have the highest probability of success.
+If delaminating the carton surface is an issue, our 'full adhesive transfer' tapes (PVT/EVT, PFT,EFT or RC series) have the highest probability of success because the "breakaway" level of the hidden message is lower compared to our standard tapes.

 Here are typical examples of each: